Swissbandit/Swissbandit/README.md

-- 👋 Hi, I’m @Swissbandit
-- 👀 I’m interested in ... learning it all
-- 🌱 I’m currently learning ... to pull it off
-- 💞️ I’m looking to collaborate on ...RNS and more
-- 📫 How to reach me ...Try sideband/Nomadnet

 # Github Swissbandit

 The new Readme created with readme.so

 ## 🚀 About Me
+-  👋 Hi, I’m @Swissbandit
-I'm a full self thinking thinkerer...
+- 👀 I'm a full self thinking thinkerer...

 👩‍💻 I'm currently working on...
 Leveling up my Skills